PeterBrodersen/osmetymology/README.md

 ### Resources
 Check the [source list](Resources.md) for different locations in Denmark.

+## Bugs
+Probably several (check Issues).
+Currently the most important:

+### Ways outside municipality boundaries
+Currently all ways are aggregated based on name and etymology and afterwards split based on intersecting municipality boundaries.

+However as Danish municipality boundaries by definition do not expand over coastlines some items will be lost, such as [Christian D. IV's Bro](https://www.openstreetmap.org/way/356060984) which spans a canal that is connected to the ocean.

+More info: Issue #8

 ## Other resources
 Similar projects exists, such as [Open Etymology Map](https://etymology.dsantini.it/) <sup>[GitHub](https://gitlab.com/openetymologymap/open-etymology-map/)</sup>.